-Please see the Code of Student Rights and Responsibilities at: http://www.huronuc.ca/CurrentStudents/StudentLifeandSupportServices/StudentDiscipline
+Please see the Code of Student Conduct at: https://huronuc.on.ca/sites/default/files/pdfs/Code%20of%20Student%20Conduct.pdf

 Technology

 It is not appropriate to use technology (such as, but not limited to, laptops, cell phones) in the classroom for non-classroom activities.
 Such activity is disruptive and is distracting to other students and to the instructor, and can inhibit learning.
 Students are expected to respect the classroom environment and to refrain from inappropriate use of technology and other electronic devices in class.